edhzsz/MLUND/projects/smartcab/Report.md

 ![Results of the agent with only input without waypoint or deadline state](charts/input_with_waypoint_without_right_agent_boxplot.png)

-This agent does not reach the destination in at most 3 cases with the last destination failure around the 15th trial and without penalties in the last 8 trials.
+This agent does not reach the destination (on average) in at most 3 cases with the last destination failure around the 15th trial and without penalties in the last 8 trials.
 This means that this agent is learning to follow the directions and learning the driving rules faster than the previous agent, but 100 trails are still just enough to do it.

+An example of the number of penalties per trial is shown below.
+It is possible to see that the agent is not penalized most of the time after the first 5 trials.

 ![Penalties per trial for the with agent](charts/input_with_waypoint_without_right_penalties_per_trial_sample.png)